-We determine the fair value of our digital assets on a nonrecurring basis in accordance with ASC 820Fair Value Measurement, based on quoted prices on the active exchange(s) that we have determined is the principal market for bitcoin and ethereum (Level 1 inputs).
+We determine the fair value of our digital assets on a nonrecurring basis in accordance with ASC 820, Fair Value Measurement, based on quoted prices on the active exchange(s) that we have determined is the principal market for bitcoin, ethereum and other digital asset holdings (Level 1 inputs).
 We perform an analysis each quarter to identify whether events or changes in circumstances, principally decreases in the quoted prices on active exchanges, indicate that it is more likely than not that our digital assets are impaired.
 In determining if an impairment has occurred, we consider the lowest market price quoted on an active exchange since acquiring the respective digital asset.
 If the then current carrying value of a digital asset exceeds the fair value, an impairment loss has occurred with respect to those digital assets in the amount equal to the difference between their carrying values and the fair value.

 The impaired digital assets are written down to their fair value at the time of impairment and this new cost basis will not be adjusted upward for any subsequent increase in fair value.
-Gains are not recorded until realized upon sale, at which point they are presented net of any impairment losses for the same digital assets held.
+Gains are not recorded until realized upon sale.
 In determining the gain or loss to be recognized upon sale, we calculate the difference between the sales price and carrying value of the digital assets sold immediately prior to sale.
 Impairment losses and gains or losses on sales are recognized within other expense in our consolidated statements of operations and comprehensive loss.
-Impairment loss was \$9,353 for the three months ended March 31, 2022 and we did not sell any digital assets during the same time period.
+Impairment loss was \$12,158 and \$21,511 for the three and six months ended June 30, 2022.
+We realized gains in the amount of \$194 for the six months ended June 30, 2022.